German EU election results ramp up pressure on Merkel's coalition | DW | 26.05.2019

 Defining issue: Climate crisis

-The Green party's massive success in Germany, nearly doubling its 2014 result to win 20.6% of the vote, was apparently in large part down to its new popularity among young voters.
+The Green party's massive success in Germany, nearly doubling its 2014 result to win more than 20% of the vote, was apparently in large part down to its new popularity among young voters.
 A statistic published by infratest dimap in the evening revealed that 36% of Germany's first-time voters went for the Greens, more than three times as many as voted for Merkel's conservatives.

 "All the parties suddenly put climate protection on their posters a few weeks ago," beaming Green party leader Annalena Baerbock told public broadcaster ARD.
 "This climate protection campaign needs to be reflected in the agenda of the parties."